 Lisbon’s National Coach Museum features one of the most prominent horse-drawn carriage collections in the world.
 Extremely surprising and worthwhile.

 The National Archaeology Museum (Museu Nacional de Arqueologia) of Lisbon contains the most important archaeological collection in Portugal.

 The Oceanário de Lisboa is the second largest aquarium in Europe.
 It features over 15,000 water-dwelling animals and plants from over 450 different species

 The Vasco da Gama Bridge is the longest bridge in Lisbon and Europe.
 It was built for the 1998 Lisbon World Exposition and measures 17.2 km long.

-The 25 de Abril Bridge (Ponte 25 de Abril) in Lisbon is the longest suspension bridge in Europe.
-It was built by the company that constructed the San Francisco Bridge.
+At 2,277 meters (1.4 miles) long, the 25 de Abril Bridge holds the record for the longest suspension bridge in Europe and was built by the same company that did the Golden Gate.

 Staying in Lisbon for longer?

-If you’ve visited the city’s top attractions and museums, we recommend you discover Lisbon’s nearby regions and towns, Sintra, Cascais, Estoril, Óbidos, Fátima, Arrábida...
+If you’ve visited the city’s top attractions and museums, we recommend checking out Lisbon’s nearby regions and towns, Sintra, Cascais, Estoril, Óbidos, Fátima, Arrábida...